stefan-cooper/SurvivalUHC/README.md

 ## Installing

 1. Download the plugin - we don't currently have any accessible download links.
-Contact @stefan.cooper or any other contributor to retrieve a .jar file
+Contact @stefan-cooper or any other contributor to retrieve a .jar file

 2. Add the plugin to your `plugins` folder in your Spigot server